zuiko21/minimOS/hard/jalapa2.md

 limit the expansion capabilities.
 On the other hand, "borrowing" the whole page for I/O will need to disable the internal '139 for the unused half-page.

-Some workaround for its limited expansion capabilities would be decoding the *high* ROM at the **uppermost banks** (`BA3`-`BA7`=**1**) avoiding mirroring.
+Some workaround for its limited expansion capabilities is decoding the *high* ROM at the **uppermost banks** (`BA3`-`BA7`=**1**) avoiding mirroring.
-That would render it at $F80000-$FFFFFF, leaving at least **fifteen 512 kiB blocks** at the addresses $x80000-$xFFFFF free for expansion (where x is on the range $0-$E)
+Also, RAM should be properly decoded too, at least within the lowest 512 K. That would render `lib` ROM at $F80000-$FFFFFF, leaving all addresses $080000-$F7FFFF (15 MiB) **free** for expansion.

 ## Glue-logic implementation